Elan456/cu-autograder-framework/README.md

 5. Zip up the autograder: `sh zipper.sh` (The name of the zip file can be changed in the `zipper.sh` script)
 6. Upload the autograder to Gradescope
 7. Upload your sample code to Gradescope and see if everything works as expected

+## Example Usage
+This framework is pre-configured as a working autograder for the example sample code in the `example_sample_code` directory.
+You can use this to test how the autograder works before making modifications.

+1. Run the `zipper.sh` script to generate a zip file for Gradescope.
+2. Zip the `example_sample_code` directory and upload it to Gradescope as a submission.
+You should see all test cases pass.
+3. Modify the `test.py` file inside `example_sample_code` to experiment with different grading behaviors.
+Many autograding styles are showcased in the file.
+4. Use **"Debug with SSH"** in Gradescope to inspect the environment and troubleshoot any issues.

 ## Files (and what they do)